 Table of Contents

-As mentioned, Dalmatians scored in the “above average” category for dog intelligence.
-Although it may sound impressive, you may be wondering how we came to this conclusion?
+As mentioned, Dalmatians scored in the “above average” class for dog intelligence.
+And while this may sound very impressive, you may be wondering how we came to this conclusion?

 Coren’s Canine Intelligence Criteria

+Stanley Coren received a huge response from the professional dog obedience community.
 With the help of 199 North American obedience trial judges, Coren was able to finalize his dog intelligence rankings based on two main criteria.
+The criteria is the following:

 - The number of repetitions needed for a dog to learn a new command.
 Dogs with fewer repetitions needed were seen as “more intelligent” dogs.